Tommy Lee Jones: Personal life

-Jones was married to Kate Lardner, the niece of screenwriter and journalist Ring Lardner Jr., from 1971 to 1978.
-He has two children from his second marriage to Kimberlea Cloughley, the daughter of Phil Hardberger, former mayor of San Antonio.
-On March 19, 2001, he married his third wife, Dawn Laurel.
+Jones was married to actress Kate Lardner, the niece of screenwriter and journalist Ring Lardner Jr., from 1971 to 1978.
+He had two children, Austin and Victoria, from his second marriage to Kimberlea Cloughley, who is the daughter of Phil Hardberger, a former mayor of San Antonio.
+On March 19, 2001, he married his third wife, photographer Dawn Laurel.

-Jones resides in Terrell Hills, Texas, a city just outside of downtown San Antonio, and speaks Spanish.
-He owns a 3000 acre cattle ranch in San Saba County, Texas, and a ranch near Van Horn, Texas, which served as the set for his film The Three Burials of Melquiades Estrada.
-He owned an equestrian estate in Wellington, Florida, until he sold it in 2019.
-Jones is a polo player, and he has a house in a polo country club in Buenos Aires, Argentina.
-He is a supporter of the Polo Training Foundation.
+Jones resides in Terrell Hills, Texas, a city near San Antonio.
+He owns a 3000 acre cattle ranch in San Saba County, Texas, and a ranch near Van Horn, Texas, which served as the set for his film The Three Burials of Melquiades Estrada (2005).
+Until 2019, he owned an equestrian estate in Wellington, Florida.

+Jones is a polo player.
+He has a house at the Santa Maria Polo Club in Buenos Aires, Argentina.
+He is a supporter of the Harvard Polo Club and a member of the Polo Training Foundation.

 He is an avid San Antonio Spurs fan; he is often seen courtside at Spurs games.
 At the 2000 Democratic National Convention, he gave the nominating speech for his former college roommate, Al Gore, as the Democratic Party's nominee for President of the United States.

+On January 1, 2026, Jones' daughter, Victoria, was found dead in a San Francisco hotel from an apparent drug overdose.
+She was 34 years old.
+Court documents indicate that she had struggled with drug and alcohol use in the months leading up to her death.
+In August 2023, records show that Victoria had been held involuntarily at a hospital in Greenbrae, California, after being deemed a danger to herself or others; she requested that a conservator transfer her to a rehabilitation facility upon release.
+Jones successfully petitioned the court to place her under conservatorship, citing her risk of "life-threatening conduct" and need for drug rehabilitation, but later asked the court to dismiss the matter in the following months.